Foster Families are needed throughout Newfoundland and Labrador. To Foster is to share heart and home with a child/youth.

 - Working as a member of a professional team

-Anyone over the age of 16 living in the home will need a CPCC, and anyone over the age of 12 will need to sign consent for a provincial court check.
+Anyone over the age of 16 living in the home will need a CPCC, and anyone over the age of 12 will need to sign the Consent to Release or Obtain Client Information form so a provincial court check can be completed.

 Also, if you do not know a commissioner of oaths, you can attend the nearest CSSD office and get the form commissioned before sending your application to the Department for assessment.
 A police check will be required as well during the process Criminal Records Screening Certificate & Vulnerable Sector Check – Royal Newfoundland Constabulary (gov.nl.ca) .